beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 Problem-solving step: **Looking Back**

 What's crazy is that you can use this to write Python programs.
+Let's do one!

 ```
 $ python lineedit.py